NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

 What_we_do:
   enable: true
   title: Distinctive in
+  width_m: 4
+  width_s: 2
   feature_item:
     - name: Independence
       icon: fas fa-star-of-life
       content: >
-        By working nonprofit and under explicit terms and conditions, we ensure the independence, quality and diversity of our audit commissions
+        By working nonprofit and under explicit terms and conditions, we ensure the independence and quality of our audits and normative advice
     - name: Normative advice
       icon: fas fa-search
       content: >
-        Mindful of societal impact our audit commissions provide normative advice on ethical issues that arise in algorithmic use cases
+        Mindful of societal impact our commissions provide normative advice on ethical issues that arise in algorithmic use cases
     - name: Public knowledge
       icon: fab fa-slideshare
       content: >
-        All our cases and corresponding advice (*algoprudence*) are made [<span style="color:#005aa7">publicly available</span>](/algoprudence),
+        All our audits and corresponding advice (*algoprudence*) are made [<span style="color:#005aa7">publicly available</span>](/algoprudence),
-        increasing collective knowledge how to deploy and use algorithms in an ethical way
+        increasing collective knowledge how to deploy and use algorithms in an responsible way
 areas_of_ai_expertise:
   enable: true
   title: Areas of AI expertise